I’m not a huge fan of Sydney. There, I said it.

 I felt like it was an unfair judgement of such a diverse city though, based on peeks and glances into the surface on day trips that were barely even a day.
 I first visited last June, passing through after our worst job in the world ever, but arrived in the late afternoon and left again the following lunchtime.

 Now don’t get me wrong – I love Sydney harbour!
-It’s literally one of the most iconic landmarks in the world, and I could sit around there all day just people watching.
+It’s one of the most iconic landmarks in the world, and I could quite happily sit around there all day just people watching and taking it all in.
 The Rocks is a charming little area next to harbour bridge, and I loved the walk along by the park area underneath.

 In fact, it was extra-awesome because we visited over the Chinese new year, and there were some shows going on with this incredible backdrop.

-Also, again because we were there over Chinese New Year, there were animal lanterns scattered all over the city centre.
+Also, again because we were there over Chinese New Year, there were animal lanterns scattered all over the city centre which I loved.
 Here is one of my favourites:

-We did the famous six kilometre Bondi to Coogee walk too, and it was ABSOLUTELY worth it.
+My favourite part was the famous six kilometre walk between Bondi and Coogee beaches too, and it was ABSOLUTELY worth it.
 The rugged coast backing onto the turquoise water doesn’t seem real.
 The little beaches and coves make you feel as if you’ve come across a hidden secret.

 And then there’s the cemetery, sprawled over the hillside.

 Here we are with the singer (left) and lead guitarist (right).
 Kris is one of my favourite guitarists ever and I’m glad I finally got around to meeting him!
-We didn’t even talk about music.
-We talked about how overrated Breaking Bad is (my second controversial opinion in this post, right?!) and how Blackadder is one of the best TV shows ever.
+We didn’t even talk about music – we chatted about how overrated Breaking Bad is (my second controversial opinion in this post, right?!) and how Blackadder is one of the best TV shows ever.

-I leave you with a picture of a seal.
+Anyway, to round off this post with something truly amazing, I leave you with a picture of a seal.
 Outside the opera house.
-With the harbour bridge in the background. (it’s okay, the seal is being monitored for its health and wellbeing)
+With the harbour bridge in the background.
+It’s okay, the seal is being monitored for its health and wellbeing!